Bman2386/questrabbit2.0/frontend/src/notes.md

-## TODO:
+# TODO:
+## improve readability/maintainability of code
      - organize css (each css file should be with component folder, exclept css resets)
-- improve readability/maintainability of code
+     - ensure functions have explicit names
+     - write more comments explaining how things work
+## Project Maintanence
-- update redux store
+- update redux store (current version is not latest & greatest)
 - write tests
     - install rspec & jest
     - write tests to ensure all backend functions work as expected